instagraham/olinjs-3/README.md

 # olin.js #3 — client side JS

 We'll be covering javascript on the client side.
+This class, we don't install anything!
+Cool!

 ## Update your Github avatars and profiles information